CosminBozai/Small-Office-Network/README.md

   Host “tenants” (smaller businesses) within the same building while ensuring proper network segregation.

 - **VPN**
-  Building a VPN so that remote users can access the company network and the network technician to be able to access the devices.
+  Building a VPN so that remote users can access the company network and for the network technician to be able to access the devices.